Javascript - Arrays

 You can access elements in an array using the index of an element with bracket notation.
 If you want the first element you use index 0 which can cause some confusion 😱

 🔔 Remember: All arrays start at position 0!
 To access the first element in an array, you need to access index 0, the second element at 1.
-There are some very intense reasons for this, but most people just accept it and move on.
+There are some very intense reasons for thisarrow-up-right, but most people just accept it and move on.

 Assigning elements